vampjaz/razer_blade_stealth_hackintosh/README.md

 Both of the cards I mentioned (I got the 04X6020) use a Broadcom BCM94352Z, which works for me using AirportBrcmFixup and BrcmBluetoothInjector+BrcmPatchRam2 for Wifi and Bluetooth respectively.
 I have used Airdrop fine with this card, and continuity seems to work too.
 Note: the included BrcmPatchRam2 is from headkaze's fork for Catalina compatibility.
 I've heard reports that the DW1820a does not work well, despite being a chipset that is supposedly compatible.

+Since Big Sur I've had to add a blacklist for one of the injector kexts that causes issues.

 ![bluetooth and wifi status from sys profiler](https://github.com/vampjaz/razer_blade_stealth_hackintosh/raw/master/images/bt_wifi_info.png)

 Sleep